 - Endometriosis: A common condition that sometimes causes pelvic pain or infertility.
 Despite being common, it is often misdiagnosed or overlooked.
 It’s very common in younger patients.

 - Recurrent Pregnancy Loss: The loss of multiple pregnancies, either through stillbirth or miscarriage.
-For patients facing this challenge, we use a multidisciplinary approach to diagnose and treat any potential underlying cause(s) for the recurrent losses.

 - Issues of Adolescent Gynecology: Disorders of puberty (too early or too late), of menstruation (absent, too frequent, too much, too infrequent, totally erratic) and issues related to development of the female genital tract (vagina and uterus) offer unique challenges for the adolescent population, and require particular management expertise.